tokiclover/bar-overlay/README.md

 USAGE
 -----

+### Packages

 Merge all the goodies with: `emerge -avDNu world` or merge package sets for the repository (see sets/ for more info.)

+### Configuration

+Examples of runtime configuration files can be found in this repository [dotfiles](https://github.com/tokiclover/dotfiles) might be handy to get, for example, JACK/LADI or mail-utilities @set set up and working in no time!

 LICENSE
 -------